A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Introduction

-\begin{itemize} \item It is biologically-inspired.
-We explicitly model how the early stages of the human visual system (HVS) respond to different light levels by decomposing the input HDR image into a normalized Laplacian pyramid~\cite{laparra2017perceptually}, a multi-scale non-linear representation derived from Laplacian pyramid~\cite{burt1983laplacian}.
-This allows us to artificially manipulate the maximum luminance of the original scene, giving rise to different detail visibility~\cite{laparra2017perceptually}.
-As will be clear shortly, we will take advantage of this nice property to generate a pseudo-multi-exposure image stack for final LDR image fusion.
+In this paper, we describe a two-stage DNN-based TMO for rendering HDR images, which is 1) perceptually optimized, 2) self-calibrated, and 3) computationally efficient.
+Specifically, being physiology-driven, we explicitly model how the early stages of the human visual system (HVS) respond to different light levels by decomposing the input HDR image into a normalized Laplacian pyramid~\cite{laparra2017perceptually}, a multi-scale non-linear representation derived from Laplacian pyramid~\cite{burt1983laplacian}.
+This allows us to artificially manipulate the maximum luminance of the original scene, giving rise to different detail visibility and color saturation~\cite{laparra2017perceptually}.
+As will be clear shortly, we will take advantage of this nice property to self-calibrate the input HDR image with respect to perceptual quality (not physical plausibility).

-\item It is computationally efficient.
-Instead of iteratively optimizing over the space of all feasible tone-mapped images, we train two feed-forward DNNs (collectively referred to as the \textit{tone mapping network}) in Stage one: one accepts all bandpass channels and the highpass channel, while the other processes the lowpass channel of the normalized Laplacian pyramid~\cite{laparra2017perceptually} of an (arbitrarily calibrated) HDR image.
+Instead of iteratively optimizing over the space of all feasible tone-mapped images, we train two feed-forward DNNs (collectively referred to as the \textit{tone mapping network}) in Stage one.
+One network accepts all bandpass channels and the highpass channel, while the other network processes the lowpass channel of the normalized Laplacian pyramid~\cite{laparra2017perceptually} of an (randomly photometrically calibrated) HDR image.
 Together, they predict the Laplacian pyramid of the corresponding LDR image.
-By varying the maximum luminance of the original scene, we generate a pseudo-multi-exposure image stack, consisting of LDR images of the same content but with different detail visibility using the learned tone mapping network.
-We then train another DNN to fuse the LDR image stack into a desired LDR image in Stage two.
-The tone mapping and fusion networks are designed to be highly lightweight, which makes the entire method among the fastest local TMOs.

-\item It is perceptually optimized in a cross-dynamic-range setting.
-Unlike most TMOs, we train the tone mapping network by optimizing a perceptual metric - the normalized Laplacian pyramid distance (NLPD)~\cite{laparra2017perceptually} between the input HDR scenes and the estimated LDR images in Stage one.
-We then train the fusion network sequentially in Stage two by maximizing a variant of another perceptual metric - MEF-SSIM~\cite{ma2015perceptual} for multi-exposure image fusion (MEF).
-Both NLPD and MEF-SSIM have been subject-calibrated on databases of human perceptual scores~\cite{laparra2017perceptually,ma2015perceptual} and proven effective in optimizing image rendering algorithms~\cite{laparra2017perceptually,ma2020deep}. \end{itemize}
+Unlike most TMOs, the tone mapping network is optimized in the \textit{cross-dynamic-range} setting by minimizing a \textit{perceptual} image quality metric - the normalized Laplacian pyramid distance (NLPD)~\cite{laparra2017perceptually} between the input HDR scenes and the estimated LDR images.